Perceive, Verify and Understand Long Video: Multi-Granular Perception and Active Verification via Interactive Agents

-\textbf{Evaluation and Planning.} Subsequently, VERA performs a chain-of-thought (CoT) analysis over the question $Q$ and the current \textit{Working Memory} $\mathcal{M}_{t-1}$, evaluating key aspects, including: \textit{Information Sufficiency}, which examines whether the available information is sufficient to reliably answer the question; \textit{Information Gaps}, identifying any critical missing details; and \textit{Next Step Decision}, determining whether the agent should proceed with further information gathering or conclude with a final answer.
-If the decision is to continue, VERA generates a guidance output $g_{t}$, which specifies the next piece of information to collect and suggests the most effective tools for doing so.
-This guidance is then provided as verbal feedback to MGPA.
-If the decision is to terminate, VERA offers a final explanation and provides the answer.
+\textbf{Evaluation and Planning.} Subsequently, AVA performs a chain-of-thought (CoT) analysis over the question $Q$ and the current \textit{Working Memory} $\mathcal{M}_{t-1}$, evaluating key aspects, including: \textit{Information Sufficiency}, which examines whether the available information is sufficient to reliably answer the question; \textit{Information Gaps}, identifying any critical missing details; and \textit{Next Step Decision}, determining whether the agent should proceed with further information gathering or conclude with a final answer.
+If the decision is to continue, AVA generates a guidance output $g_{t}$, which specifies the next piece of information to collect and suggests the most effective actions for doing so.
+This guidance is then provided as verbal feedback to MPA.
+If the decision is to terminate, AVA offers a final explanation and provides the answer.
 Additionally, a maximum iteration limit $T_{\text{max}}$ is set, upon which a final answer is produced based on the currently available information.